annegriddl/slds_stratification/README.md

     │
     ├── .gitignore
     │
+    ├── LICENSE
+    │
+    ├── README.md
+    │
     ├── create_seeds.py    <- File to create two JSON files (for RF and XGB) with 100,000 seeds │                         Make sure to run this file if the seed lists in seeds/ do not exist
     │
     ├── environment.yml    <- YAML file for setting up environment
     │
-    ├── README.md
-    │
-    ├── report_slds.pdf    <- Report with explanation of experiments and results │
+    ├── report.pdf         <- Report with explanation of experiments and results │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, │                         generated with `pip freeze > requirements.txt